-Welling Clinic offers specialised treatment protocol for the treatment of Osteoarthritis.
-The treatment protocol has been developed after an exhaustive in-house research.
-Our clinics consults for more than 2800 patients of Osteoarthritis globally, every year.
+Welling Clinic offers specially formulated treatment for Osteoarthritis.
+The treatment protocol has been developed after exhaustive in-house research.
+Our clinics consult to more than 2800 patients of Osteoarthritis globally, every year.
 You too can be benefitted by our expertise in the treatment of Osteoarthritis.

 What is Osteoarthritis?

 Osteoarthritis is the most common form of arthritis; it is a joint inflammation that results from cartilage degeneration.

 Cartilage is the slippery tissue that covers the ends of bones in a joint.
 Healthy cartilage absorbs the shock of movement.
 When cartilage is lost, bones rub together.
 Over time, this rubbing can permanently damage the joint.